 Factors That Make Your Household Insurance Expensive

-The main reason your household insurance premium can become exorbitantly high is if you are classified as a non standard risk by your insurer.
-Non standard household insurance risks are those that do not conform to your insurance company’s normal risk profile for which they have set standard rates.
+The main reason your household insurance premium can become exorbitantly high is if you are classified as a non-standard risk by your insurer.
+Non-standard household insurance risks are those that do not conform to your insurance company’s normal risk profile for which they have set standard rates.
 The following are some examples of non-standard household insurance risks and the approach taken by the insurer in considering cover.

 Subsidence, Landslip or Heave

 Most insurers now ask if the applicant's home is free from any sign of damage by landslip, subsidence or heave.
-If the applicant's answer is 'no', the underwriters will need to obtain specialist opinion as to the risk exposure.
+If the applicant's answer is 'no', the underwriters will need to obtain a specialist opinion as to the risk exposure.
 It will be usual practice to ask the applicant for any survey report they have, or a copy of a mining surveyor's report if the property is in a mining area, together with any other relevant documentation.

 Provided a surveyor advises that any movement is not progressive, there are no large trees close to the property and problems with defective drains are not suspected, household insurance cover can usually be provided.

 If this is not the case, it is likely that a detailed structural engineer's report will be required.
 The underwriter will require the structural engineer to comment on specific areas including information on:

 - Year of construction.
 This information helps to gain an understanding of the type of foundation the property has.

 - An extension: Adding to a house can be a contributory factor in the movement or damage.